-Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
-These examples should not be taken as limiting the Thomas Creek soil samples collected at base of soil deeply weathered saprolitic basement (C-Horizon), approximately 40 to 100cm depth.
-Samples submit ALS in Adelaide and Perth for assay typically weigh The analytical data reproduced was generated by A Minerals Laboratories using industry standard method certificates of analysis for samples processed for as were present in the reporting.
-HQ and NQ diamond core drilling undertaken using helicopter portable diamond drill rig.
-Recovered composite calibration of any measurement tools or systems used.
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling) HQ and NQ diamond core drilling undertaken using helicopter portable diamond drill rig.
-Recovered composites, with a total of incore from Hole TCDD001, TCDD002, Total and the upper 402m of TCDD004 was cut utilising at at 1m intervals through the primary alteration zone as 2m composites, with a total of 180 samples colleged from the hole.
-Half core from TCDD002 was sample intervals through alteration and observed mineralising. at ted to 0.2kg.
-ALS nods.
-All say g an LF70 re s.
-CDD003 in mpled e, 108m ampled ected ed at 1m
+In cases where 'industry standard' work has been done this would be relatively Thomas Creek soil samples collected at base of soil/top of deeply weathered saprolitic basement (C-Horizon), at approximately 40 to 100cm depth.
+Samples submitted to ALS in Adelaide and Perth for assay typically weigh 0.2kg.
+The analytical data reproduced was generated by ALS Minerals Laboratories using industry standard methods.
+All certificates of analysis for samples processed for assay were present in the reporting.
+HQ and NQ diamond core drilling undertaken using an LF70 helicopter portable diamond drill rig.
+Recovered core generally in 1.5m runs, placed into plastic core trays.
+HQ/NQ sized core from Hole TCDD001, TCDD002, TCDD003 and the upper 402m of TCDD004 was cut utilising an Almonte Autosaw, with half core from TCDD001 sampled at 1m intervals through the primary alteration zone, 108m to 202m, and the remainder of the hole half core sampled as 2m composites, with a total of 180 samples collected from the hole.
+Half core from TCDD002 was sampled at 1m intervals simple (eg 'reverse circulation drilling through alteration and observed mineralised zones comprising